-- Turn ignition switch to IGNITION position.
-Do not roll the throttle. - See Figure 46.
-With security fob present, set the OFF/RUN switch to RUN.
+- With security system fob present, turn ignition switch to IGNITION. - Set the OFF/RUN switch to RUN.
+See Figure 45.

-The check engine lamp will light when the ignition is turned on.
-You will hear the fuel pump run for a short time as it pressurizes the fuel system.
+- The check engine lamp will light when the ignition is turned on.
+You will hear the fuel pump run for a short time as it pressurizes the fuel system. - To allow enhanced lubrication of the engine before startup, the engine will crank a number of turns before starting.